General selection models: Bernstein duality and minimal ancestral structures: Introduction

+In order to answer (Q4) we introduce the notion of \emph{minimal ASG}.
+Loosely speaking, minimal ASGs minimise the number of potential ancestors.
+By restricting to minimal ASGs, one recovers classical ancestral processes from the literature~\cite{NeKro97,KroNe97,Ne99}.

 {\bf Outline.} The article is organised as follows.
-Section~\ref{s2} provides an outline of the paper and contains all our main results.
+Section~\ref{s2} summarises the paper and contains all our main results.
 The proofs and more in-depth analyses are shifted to the subsequent sections.
-Section~\ref{s3} contains the proof of the convergence of appropriate Moran models to the SDE~\eqref{eq:SDEoriginal02}.
+Section~\ref{s3} contains the proof of the convergence of appropriate Moran models to the~$\Lambda$-Wright--Fisher process.
 A detailed discussion of the ancestral process and the proofs of its properties can be found in Section~\ref{s4}.
 In particular, it contains the proof of the Bernstein duality.
-The process that keeps track of the number of potential ancestors is analysed in Section~\ref{s5}.
+The process counting the potential ancestors is analysed in Section~\ref{s5}.
 Section~\ref{s6} is devoted to applications of the new processes and of the duality.
-In Section \ref{s7}, we treat the problem of minimality among genealogies from two different perspectives.
-One that seeks to avoid superfluous branches and another that minimises the effective branching rate.
+In Section \ref{s7}, we treat the problem of minimality among potential genealogies in two ways.
+One approach seeks to avoid superfluous branches, and another one minimises the effective branching rate.